ToraenN/buildpacks/README.md

 The essential version of the script does not ask for any parameters and just collects the tested builds.

-# Program Flow
-The script then builds the list of pages by visiting each category (builds that show up in multiple categories are only added once), and then visits each page in that list.
-It retrieves from each page: all template codes, the rating, and the gametypes.
-Each build is then written to all relevant directories (Each gametype gets a directory with subdirectories for each rating - builds go only in the rating subdirectories) in the 'PvX Build Packs' folder.

 # Notes
 The script only recognizes builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.

-It will skip any builds that have an open primary profession (Guild Wars does not recognize template codes that lack a primary profession so there is no point in saving them).
+By default it will skip any builds that have an open primary profession (Guild Wars does not recognize template codes that lack a primary profession).

 Team builds are saved in their own subfolders and each template is named: Team - Build Name - #.txt.
 The script does not pull the builds' names or profession prefixes from the page to name the file with.